wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/3-09  The Prince Forgotten.md

 If Ursula were to manage to obtain King Triton's trident, then she would be transformed into a full Kraken (CR 23), making outright combat nearly impossible (although she'd only get her Lair Actions if she could draw them back to her den lair under the sea).
 This would only happen if the players decide to ignore her and anger the sea somehow - doesn't seem worth pursuing otherwise.

 `encounter: 1: Kraken Priest`

+### DM Notes

+- When anyone in the party initially touches the painting, they are all transported to the story of the Prince's past, to the point where he's celebrating his birthday on his ship.
+Suddenly a storm breaks out, and lightning strikes the ship, throwing the Prince overboard.
+- The Prince opens his eyes right as a princess has discovered him laying on the shore, so he mistakenly thinks that she rescued him.
+From another perspective on the story, Ariel looks on from behind a rock.
+- We flash forward to the day that the Prince found Ariel washed up on the castle steps.
+Then forward again to the Prince speaking to Ariel about sailing to a neighboring kingdom in order to meet a princess that his parents have arranged marriage to.
+When he arrives, he sees that the princess is the same one that supposedly saved his life, and decides to go forward with the marriage after all.
+- The Prince marries Princess Vanessa, who then sneaks away in the night, leaving him alone.
+Princess Vanessa was actually Ursula in disguise, who sought only to sow chaos and increase her power by keeping the Prince away from the seas.
+- The players may choose to interfere with the story and change the outcome in some way so that the Prince ends up with Ariel (or some other desired result).

 ### References